Shamshadpk10/MachineLearning-projects/SCM.DataAnalysis-Project/readme.md

-## Project Overview:
+## What i did in this Project
-#
-#### Exploratory Analysis:

-- Conducted an in-depth analysis of the dataset to understand its structure, distributions, and attributes.
+- Exploratory Analysis: Conducted an in-depth examination of the dataset, analyzing its structure, distributions, and attributes to gain a comprehensive understanding.
-#### Creation of New Attributes:

-- Engineered new features based on existing data attributes to enhance predictive capabilities.
+- Creation of New Attributes: Engineered new features based on existing data attributes, enhancing the dataset's predictive capabilities.
-#### Data Preprocessing:

-- Cleaned and preprocessed the dataset, handling missing values, outliers, and standardizing or normalizing features as required.
+- Data Preprocessing: Cleaned and preprocessed the dataset, addressing missing values, outliers, and standardizing or normalizing features as necessary.
-#### Exploratory Data Analysis (EDA):

-- Explored relationships between variables, identified trends, patterns, and outliers to gain valuable insights into the dataset.
+- Exploratory Data Analysis (EDA): Explored interrelationships among variables, identified trends, patterns, and outliers, extracting crucial insights.
-#### Visualization:

-- Employed various visualization techniques to represent data distributions, correlations, and trends effectively.
+- Visualization: Utilized diverse visualization techniques to depict data distributions, correlations, and trends effectively.
-#### Label Encoding:

-- Converted categorical columns into numerical format using label encoding for model compatibility.
+- Label Encoding: Converted categorical columns into numerical format using label encoding for better model compatibility.
-#### Correlation Analysis:

-- Investigated attribute correlations to understand the relationships between different features.
+- Correlation Analysis: Investigated correlations among attributes to comprehend the connections between different features.
-#### Train-Test Split:

-- Segregated the dataset into training and testing sets for model training and evaluation.
+- Train-Test Split: Separated the dataset into training and testing sets for model training and evaluation purposes.
-#### Algorithm Selection:

-- Chose a variety of regression algorithms (Linear Regression, Decision Trees, Random Forest, Gradient Boosting, Support Vector Machine, XGBoost) to build predictive models.
+- Algorithm Selection: Opted for various regression algorithms (Linear Regression, Decision Trees, Random Forest, Gradient Boosting, Support Vector Machine, XGBoost) to construct predictive models.
-#### Model Training & Evaluation:

-- Trained models on the training data, performed hyperparameter tuning, and evaluated their performance using various metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared scores.
+- Model Training & Evaluation: Trained models on the training data, refined hyperparameters, and evaluated performance using key metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared scores.
-#### Visualization of Model Performance:

-- Visualized model predictions against actual values using scatter plots to compare algorithm behaviors.
+- Visualization of Model Performance: Generated scatter plots to compare model predictions against actual values, providing insights into algorithm behaviors.
-#### Conclusion:

-- The analysis highlights Gradient Boosting and XGBoost models as strong performers due to their accurate and robust performance in managing inventory dynamically.
-Improving the Support Vector Machine through fine-tuning parameters could further enhance supply chain strategies.
+- Conclusion: Highlighted the strength of Gradient Boosting and XGBoost models in managing inventory dynamically due to their accuracy and robust performance.
+Proposed enhancing the Support Vector Machine by refining parameters to further optimize supply chain strategies.